gchchung/Diploscapter_pachys/telomere_detection/README.md

 In addition, TideHunter v1.4.2 should be installed in the $PATH.
 Later versions of TideHunter may produce an ouptut whose column orders are not the same and will be incorrectly parsed by our algorithm.
 - [TideHunter v1.4.2](https://github.com/yangao07/TideHunter/releases)

 Finally, the read files you will use may not already be in FASTA format, but rather in FASTQ.
-To convert the FASTQ file into FASTA, reformat the file and discard the quality information by running ```sed``` in your shell:
+To convert the FASTQ file into FASTA, reformat the file and discard the quality information by running ```sed``` in your shell.
+For example:

 ```sed -n '1~4s/^@/>/p;2~4p' long_reads.fastq > long_reads.fasta```